tboy202/HelloWorld/README.md

 # HelloWorld
-This Is where I'm going to begin my journey
+This Is where I'm going to begin my journey.
+Too long have I forgon my training in the ways of the new World.
+Judgement day, Schwarzenegger is not coming back to save my ass and I cant pull pints or sing songs forever!
+Essentially fantasizing about being able to do somthing with my time that I havent fully committed too so just playing around.
+All in all would love to learn to code and web development.